CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Why does z-index not work?]: https://stackoverflow.com/a/9191845
 [How to create jumbotron in Bootstrap 5?]: https://stackoverflow.com/a/63142090
 [I want to align the text in a <td> to the top]: https://stackoverflow.com/q/5671687/9935654
+[Does Sass have a switch function?]: https://stackoverflow.com/a/33207817
+[CSS - Equal Height Columns?]: https://stackoverflow.com/q/2114757

 {{< /table/bootstrap-table >}}